Bomakellia

-Bomakellia is an extinct petalonamid from the Late Ediacaran.
-It is estimated to have lived some 555 million years ago, and has only been found in the Ustʹ Pinega Formation in Northwestern Russia.
+Bomakellia is an extinct monospecific genus of petalonamid from the Late Ediacaran.
+They are estimated to have lived around 555 million years ago, and has only been found in the Ustʹ Pinega Formation in Arkhangelsk Region, Russia.
 Originally described as a primitive arthropod-like creature, more recent studies have seen it placed within the phylum Petalonamae.
 Bomakellia kelleri is the only species.

 Discovery

-The holotype, and only, fossil of Bomakellia was found in the Syuzma River of the Ustʹ Pinega Formation, in Arkhangelsk Oblast of Northwestern Russia, and described in 1985.
+The holotype, and only, fossil of Bomakellia was found in the Syuzma River of the Ustʹ Pinega Formation, in the Arkhangelsk Region, Russia, and described in 1985.

 Description

-Bomakellia kelleri has a frond-like shape, growing up to 90 mm in height.
+Bomakellia kelleri has a frond-like shape, growing up to 9 cm in height.
 Despite there only being a single fossil, it still preserves enough to show that Bomakellia was a small frond with a tetraradial symmetry, bearing similarities with Rangea, another rangeomorph petalonamid.